 – Lightweight titanium 36mm intake and 31mm exhaust valves and aluminum valve retainers reduce reciprocating weight for reliable valve control at high rpm

 – Double valve springs help ensure stable valve operation

-– Screw-type cam chain tensioner adjuster with pressure spring functions automatically
+– Screw-type automatic cam chain tensioner with oil pressure spring

 – Low-friction coating on piston skirt

 – Crankshaft, rotor mass centralization, oil circulation, and ignition timing have been carefully examined to help ensure ideal engine braking characteristics

 – Crankshaft and connecting rod are sintered for additional rigidity